Calcite: Natural occurrence

 Calcite is a common constituent of sedimentary rocks, limestone in particular, much of which is formed from the shells of dead marine organisms.
 Approximately 10% of sedimentary rock is limestone.
 It is the primary mineral in metamorphic marble.
 It also occurs in deposits from hot springs as a vein mineral; in caverns as stalactites and stalagmites; and in volcanic or mantle-derived rocks such as carbonatites, kimberlites, or rarely in peridotites.

+Cacti contain Ca-oxalate biominerals.
+Their death releases these biominerals into the environment, which subsequently transform to calcite via a monohydrocalcite intermediate, sequestering carbon.

 Calcite is often the primary constituent of the shells of marine organisms, such as plankton (such as coccoliths and planktic foraminifera), the hard parts of red algae, some sponges, brachiopods, echinoderms, some serpulids, most bryozoa, and parts of the shells of some bivalves (such as oysters and rudists).
 Calcite is found in spectacular form in the Snowy River Cave of New Mexico as mentioned above, where microorganisms are credited with natural formations.
 Trilobites, which became extinct a quarter billion years ago, had unique compound eyes that used clear calcite crystals to form the lenses.
 It also forms a substantial part of birds' eggshells, and the δ^{13}C of the diet is reflected in the δ^{13}C of the calcite of the shell.

 The largest documented single crystal of calcite originated from Iceland, measured 7 × 7 × 2 m and 6 × 6 × 3 m and weighed about 250 tons.
 Classic samples have been produced at Madawaska Mine, near Bancroft, Ontario.

 Bedding parallel veins of fibrous calcite, often referred to in quarrying parlance as beef, occur in dark organic rich mudstones and shales, these veins are formed by increasing fluid pressure during diagenesis.